ksiv/java-interview-tasks/README.md

 # java-interview-tasks

-## Simple tasks that one typically asked to perform during job interview
+## Simple tasks that one typically asked to perform during an exam or job interview

 ## What is this?

-This is a set of Java classes one could download, compile and run representing examples of tasks one often given during Job interview or an exam.
+This is a set of Java classes representing examples of tasks one often given during Job interview or an exam.
 Also, thanks to this marvelous platform it's easy to read in the browser.
+My last 15 years in IT I worked mostly in QA so do not expect from this project hardcore level coding.

 ## Who might find it useful